 Yes, I was on a holiday, but no, not that kind of holiday where you have all the time in the world to explore the new place without having anything to do or anything to think about.
 I don’t have the luxury to spend my own money on a one month holiday, just yet.
 And I don’t like a short 3 to 7 days kind of holiday either.
-That kind of short trip might get more expensive because of the flight ticket and stuffs and I didn’t want to waste my money only for a week of tiring holiday.
+That kind of short trip might get more expensive because of the flight ticket and stuff and I didn’t want to waste my money only for a week of tiring holiday.
 Why should I, right?
-Plus, there are no way I could leave my work for a week, either.
+Plus, there is no way I could leave my work for a week, either.

-But I could of course, work 5 days a week in a different place, different country, and travel around the city on the weekend (and weekday nights).
+But I could, of course, work 5 days a week in a different place, different country, and travel around the city on the weekend (and weekday nights).
 So it sounds like a pretty good deal to me.
 Continue reading “How I Lived and Worked in Chiang Mai, Thailand for a Month”

 If you’re like me and you enjoy walking around the street while eating some light bite snacks before you buy another one, chances are, you’ll love Chiang Mai Night Market as much as I do.

 I have to admit that I was a little bit sceptical about the night market as it sounds a lot like Bandung Night Market (sorry, pals!
 It just doesn’t work for my taste).
 As far as I remembered, Bandung Night Market has too many people inside, too many garbages as well, and not to mention, crappy food.
 So I thought, Chiang Mai night market would be just as similar.
 I couldn’t imagine it being any better.